joakimmj/ml_course/README.md

 ![Estimator picker](files/ml_map.png)

 ## Setup
-Please `git clone` this repo before you do anything else.
+Please clone (`git clone`) or download this repo before you do anything else.

-All you need to complete these tasks is included with Anaconda.
-If you are on linux you can also just create a virtual environment and install the required packages.

 If you need a decent IDE for python (no IDE wars please), get the [Pycharm Community Edition](https://www.jetbrains.com/pycharm/).

-Some of the code may require the latest version of Anaconda, so please re-install or upgrade if you are on an old version.
 ### Windows
 [Install Anaconda](https://www.anaconda.com/download/#download).

+All you need to complete these tasks is included with Anaconda.
+Some of the code may require the latest version of Anaconda, so please re-install or upgrade if you are on an old version.

 If you are using pycharm, it would now be a good idea to set the python interpreter from anaconda as the [project interpreter](https://www.jetbrains.com/help/pycharm/project-interpreter.html).